-- Timely and efficient compliance with national cancer waiting times.

-- Your scans and care should be discussed without delay at a neuroscience multidisciplinary team (MDT) meeting where the following people will be present:

-- neurosurgeon(s)

-- neuroradiologist(s)

-- neuropathologist(s)

-- neurologist(s)

-- oncologist(s)

-- clinical nurse specialist(s)

-- palliative care (if appropriate)

-- neuropsychologist

-- specialist allied health professionals (AHPs), e.g. physiotherapist

-- coordinator(s) of the multidisciplinary team (MDT).

-- MDT meetings are often held weekly.
-You should receive a diagnosis within 1 working day (if you are an inpatient) or 5 working days (as an outpatient) AFTER the MDT meeting.

-- A written summary of your proposed management plan should be sent out within 1 working day of the MDT meeting to your GP and your referring clinician.
+- Timely and efficient compliance with national cancer waiting times. - Your scans and care should be discussed without delay at a neuroscience multidisciplinary team (MDT) meeting where the following people are present: - neurosurgeon(s) - neuroradiologist(s) - neuropathologist(s) - neurologist(s) - oncologist(s) - clinical nurse specialist(s) - palliative care specialist (if appropriate) - neuropsychologist - specialist allied health professionals (AHPs), e.g. physiotherapist - coordinator(s) of the multidisciplinary team (MDT). - MDT meetings are often held weekly.
+You should receive a diagnosis within one working day if you are an inpatient or five working days as an outpatient AFTER the MDT meeting. - A written summary of your proposed management plan should be sent out within one working day of the MDT meeting to your GP and your referring clinician.

-^{ &#}x27;Without delay' means that all diagnostic imaging suggestive of a brain tumour should be referred to the MDT within 2 days.
+^{ &#}x27;Without delay' means that all diagnostic imaging suggestive of a brain tumour should be referred to the MDT within two days.

-- You should be given a clearly defined key worker (probably a clinical nurse specialist (CNS)) within 1 working day (inpatient) or 5 working days (outpatient) of the MDT meeting. - You should have face-to-face communication with healthcare professionals to discuss your care at critical points in your care pathway. - You should be given the opportunity to have a permanent record. - You should have the opportunity to ask questions. - You should be provided with clear, high-quality written information to support you and your relatives and carers, which includes local support groups and services offering psychological, social and spiritual/cultural support. - Your psychological and social wellbeing should be considered. - You should have ready access to specialist care services as appropriate (e.g. an epilepsy nurse, or neuropsychology services). - You should have ready access to a neurosurgical biopsy or resection service, if your clinicians think this is appropriate. - You should be given clear, accurate and relevant information throughout the course of your illness.
+- You should be given a clearly defined key worker, probably a clinical nurse specialist (CNS), within one working day (inpatient) or five working days (outpatient) of the MDT meeting. - You should have face-to-face communication with healthcare professionals to discuss your care at critical points in your care pathway. - You should be given the opportunity to have a permanent record. - You should have the opportunity to ask questions. - You should be provided with clear, high-quality written information to support you and your relatives and caregivers, which includes information on local support groups and services offering psychological, social and spiritual/cultural support. - Your psychological and social well-being should be considered. - You should have ready access to specialist care services as appropriate (e.g. an epilepsy nurse or neuropsychology services). - You should have ready access to a neurosurgical biopsy or resection service if your clinicians think this is appropriate. - You should be given clear, accurate and relevant information throughout the course of your illness.